-A long time staple product in countries in Asia, Oceania, Africa and the Caribbean, coconut oil has in recent years become a lifestyle favorite of people around the world.
+A long time staple product in countries from Asia to the Caribbean, in recent years coconut oil has become a favorite of people everywhere in the world.

-Coconut oil is praised for it its numerous health benefits, pleasant taste, tropical smell and great versatility.
+Coconut oil is known for it its many health benefits, pleasant taste and enormous versatility.

-It is believed to be very good for the brain, heart, skin, hair, immune system, metabolism, digestion, teeth and weight control.
+It’s good for your brain, heart, skin, hair, immune system, metabolism, digestion, teeth and bones.

-Green Med Info has a lot of interesting science-based information about coconut oil and what I like about it is that it’s written in understandable language.
+Green Med Info has a lot of interesting science-based information about coconut oil.

 From tree to oil

-It needs regular rainfall, high humidity, plenty of sunshine and average temperatures of 27° C / 81° F.
+It needs regular rainfall, high humidity, plenty of sunshine and average temperatures of 27° C / 81° F to thrive.

-During my visit to Bali last year, I learnt about the production of cold-pressed virgin coconut oil, which was a very interesting experience.
-You can read about it in this article with pictures of all the steps.
+During my visit to Bali last year, I learnt about the production of cold-pressed virgin coconut oil.
+This was a very interesting experience.

-External temperatures from climate or season changes don’t affect the quality or shelf life of coconut oil.
-It can easily go between solid-liquid and vice versa and it is not necessary to refrigerate your coconut oil.
+It can easily go between solid-liquid and vice versa and it is not necessary to refrigerate it.

-Coconut oil is very resistant to rancidity, even in hot, humid climates.
+It’s an oil that’s very resistant to rancidity, even in hot, humid climates.

 Coconut oil has a shelf life of about two years, longer than any other cooking oil.